 I have been a patient, clinician and a carer.
 I understand what it is like to be in your shoes.
 I live with a number of invisible disabilities, so I have road-tested many of the strategies I recommend.
-I have been in a psychiatric hospital as an employee and as a patient - there is no symptom, experince or thought too scary.
+I have been in a psychiatric hospital as an employee and as a patient - there is no symptom, experience or thought too scary.

 If you don't know these acronyms, congratulations!
 If you do, I have you sorted.
 It's a common misbelief that exercise can't help these conditions, but I often find that the wrong type of exercise is prescribed, or prescribed too aggressively.
-That is, too much too soon after too little for too long.

 Being guided by the evidence is good, but tailoring it to the individual is crucial to avoid over-doing it.